jmc100/frontend_fundamental_challenge/README.md

 # frontend_fundamental_challenge
-This is an Android app design that displays a list of buses that pass the "Washington and State" station.
+This is a bus app design for Android.
+This page displays a list of buses that pass the "Washington and State" station.

 The following icons are from the Noun Project:
 “Battery” by Faktor Vier,